CZ-NIC/dns-probe/doc/Architecture.rst

 configured by the user.

-Depending on the configuration, output data can be exported in one of two formats - `Parquet <https://parquet.apache.org/>`_ or C-DNS [RFC8618]_.
+Depending on the configuration, output data can be exported in one of three formats - `Parquet <https://parquet.apache.org/>`_, C-DNS [RFC8618]_ or JSON [RFC8259]_.
 Exported data can be optionally compressed with GZIP.
 As long as the current output file is open, its name has the ``.part`` suffix, which is removed once the output file is closed.
-The Parquet and C-DNS output files have the sufix ``.parquet`` and ``.cdns`` suffix, respectively.
-If GZIP compression is enabled, a C-DNS output file receives an additional suffix ``.gz``.
+The Parquet, C-DNS and JSON output files have the ``.parquet``, ``.cdns`` and ``.json`` suffix, respectively.
+If GZIP compression is enabled, a C-DNS or JSON output file receives an additional suffix ``.gz``.
 However, this is not done for Parquet output files because the Parquet format doesn't compress the whole file – the compression is used internally only on certain parts of it.